‘Brace’ yourself—this patient guide is a long one.

 What they look like:

 Invisalign clear aligners are transparent and have a subtle texture that makes them just cloudy enough that they resemble the appearance of natural teeth.
 The aligners have scalloped edges that follow the gum line.
 Other people won’t be able to tell that you are wearing the aligners unless they look closely.
+They come in a set of aligners that you have to wear 22 hours a day.

 What they feel like: